sn-edit/sn-edit.com/README.md

     "password": "password",
     "user": "user",
     "xor_key": "randomxorkey",
-    "xored": false
+    "masked": false
   }
 ```
-  At the first run, fill out your username and password as usual, set the xored value to false, set a random `xor_key` per your liking, this will be only stored in this config file and nowhere else.
+  At the first run, fill out your username and password as usual, set the `masked` value to false, set a random `xor_key` per your liking, this will be only stored in this config file and nowhere else.
 After the first run, the app will mask your password and will update the value in the config file.
 So after you run the app and then look at your config file you will see some kind of gibberish text instead of your password.
 This way we will not store the plaintext value longer than the first run.
 It is important to not change the xor_key afterwards, because then the app won't be able to decrypt it and the rest calls will fail.
-If you would like to update the password or change the key, you can do that by changing the password value to your new password, change the `xor_key` if needed and then set the `xored` value to false.
+If you would like to update the password or change the key, you can do that by changing the password value to your new password, change the `xor_key` if needed and then set the `masked` value to false.
 This way the app will know to mask the password again after the next run.

 #### `script_path`
 You need to set a full path here to the directory, where the scripts should be stored on your disk.
 On a Mac it would look like in the sample config file, but you can set it similarily on every platform.
 It is important that it is the full route to your scripts folder.
 This folder needs to be writable by the user running the app.
 If there are permission problems, please use the `debug` log level to diagnose. *Attention: The script path needs to end with a trailing slash `/`.
 This is required by design.*